gskluzacek/flasky/brch_chngs.md

   `DevLocalConfig` class
 * properties.sh / .htaccess
   * added the `APP_DB_USER` & `APP_DB_PASSWORD` environment variables
-  * modified the value of the `FLASK_CONFIG` envirnment variable to account for the spliting of the development config class into 2 separate config classes.
+  * modified the value of the `FLASK_CONFIG` environment variable to account for the spliting of the development config class into 2 separate config classes.